cran-task-views/GraphicalModels/GraphicalModels.md

     they can be employed to reverse engineer a molecular regulatory network.

--   `r pkg("spectralGraphTopology")`: The package provides
-    estimators to learn k-component, bipartite, and k-component bipartite graphs from data by imposing spectral constraints on the eigenvalues and eigenvectors of the Laplacian and adjacency matrices.
-Those estimators leverages spectral properties of the graphical models as a prior information, which turn out to play key roles in unsupervised machine learning tasks such as community detection.

 -   `r pkg("JGL")` The Joint Graphical Lasso is a generalized method for estimating Gaussian graphical models/ sparse inverse